Jitendra Abhisheki: Career

 After receiving a degree in Sanskrit literature, he joined All India Radio (AIR) at Mumbai for a brief period, when he came in contact with several musicians and also got an opportunity to display his musical talents by composing several pieces for radio programs.
 Around this time, he received a scholarship from the Indian Government for advanced training in Hindustani classical music under Azmat Hussain Khan.

 He composed the padas (songs performed live during play) for the Katyar Kaljat Ghusali play.
+His music for plays like "Lekurachi Hoshiyari" and "Matsyagandha" became very popular.
+He also made music for movies like "Jait Re Jait" (1977) and "Umbartha" (1981).

 He composed vocal as well as background scores for 25 Marathi plays.
-After receiving a Homi Bhabha fellowship in the late sixties, he taught at a music school run in the USA by sitarist Ravi Shankar.
-He maintained his ties to his homeland of Goa through his association with the Kala Academy, counseling and guiding students from that state.
+After receiving a Homi Bhabha fellowship for 1969-1971, he taught at a music school run in the USA by sitarist Ravi Shankar.
+He maintained his ties to his homeland of Goa through his association with the Kala Academy, counselling and guiding students from that state.

 Death

-Abhisheki died on November 7, 1998 in Pune, after a prolonged illness related to diabetes that he was previously hospitalized for.
+Abhisheki died on November 7, 1998, in Pune, after a prolonged illness related to diabetes that he was previously hospitalized for.